PavanUriti/Ecommerce/README.md

 - Uses Express.js for building RESTful APIs.
 - Utilizes JSON Web Tokens (JWT) for authentication and role-based access control (RBAC).
 - Integrates rate limiting using Redis to prevent abuse and maintain system performance.
+- Implements concurrency control using queues and versioning to handle concurrent updates safely.

 ### Product-Consumer Microservice